JOSHCLUNE/LeanHammer/README.md

   - [Lean-SMT](https://github.com/ufmg-smite/lean-smt/tree/main) (Not yet integrated)

 The above list only consists of components that LeanHammer currently consists of/depends on.
 As additional components are added and integrated, they will be added to the above list.

+For more details about the premise selection component of LeanHammer, please refer to our paper [*Premise Selection for a Lean Hammer*](https://arxiv.org/abs/2506.07477) (Thomas Zhu, Joshua Clune, Jeremy Avigad, Albert Jiang, Sean Welleck).

 ## Usage